Decision No. 15,309

 Appeal of WILLIAM and CLAUDIA GEIER, on behalf of their daughter ELLEN, from action of the Board of Education of the West Islip Union Free School District and the Board of Education of the Bay Shore Union Free School District regarding a school district boundary.

-Appeal of MADELEINE SHARP, on behalf of her children JACQUELINE, KRYSTINA, JAMIE and FRANCIS, from action of the Board of Education of the West Islip Union Free School District and the Board of Education of the Bay Shore Union Free School District regarding a school district boundary.
+Appeal of MEDELEINE SHARP, on behalf of her children JACQUELINE, KRYSTINA, JAMIE and FRANCIS, from action of the Board of Education of the West Islip Union Free School District and the Board of Education of the Bay Shore Union Free School District regarding a school district boundary.

 Decision No. 15,309

 Kevin A. Seaman, Esq., attorney for petitioners William and Claudia Geier

 Guercio & Guercio, attorneys for respondent Board of Education of the West Islip Union Free School District, Christine M. LaPlace, Esq., of counsel